-If a float in of the OECs is undertaken (option 1, Figure 18) the first section of cable (approximately KP 0.15 - KP 1.0) will be buried with the burial tool.
-Due to the consolidated glacial material located in the inshore area, a trencher fitted with a cutting tool (as shown in Figure 19) will be used up until the point where the trencher has passed the consolidated glacial material area.
+When float in of the OECs is undertaken (Figure 15) the first section of cable (approximately $KP\ 0.15 - KP\ 1.0$ ) will be buried with the burial tool.
+Due to the consolidated glacial material located in the inshore area, a trencher fitted with a cutting tool (as shown in Figure 16) will be used up until the point where the trencher has passed the consolidated glacial material area.
 In chain cutting mode, the cable will run through the upper bellmouth and leave via the cutter depressor, above the chain.
 No additional cable protection will be required.

-Figure 18 Example of a cable float in
+Figure 15 Example of a cable float in

-Figure 19 Example trencher in chain cutting mode
+Figure 16 Example trencher in chain cutting mode